cheminfo/cheminfo.github.io/docs/_pages/contribute.md

 The ELN documentation is based on Markdown files.
 We are [in the process of migrating to a docusaurus-based system](https://github.com/cheminfo/eln-docs).
 The [legacy repository uses GitBooks](https://github.com/cheminfo/c6h6-documentation).

+## Good first issues

+Below you can find a list of good first issues we would appreciate help with

+<iframe width="560"  src="https://github.com/issues?q=is%3Aopen+is%3Aissue+user%3Acheminfo+label%3A%22good+first+issue%22" frameborder="0" allowfullscreen></iframe>

 ## How can I make contributions to code and documentation?

 For contributions to code and documentation you will need a GitHub accounts, you will fork a repository, make a new branch, edit the code, and then make a pull request.
 In the following, we will go through all these steps.